kebaldwi/DNAC-TEMPLATES/LABS/LAB4-Composite-Template/README.md

 Additionally, it contains a Composite Template.
 The composite template will allow us to reuse multiple Regular templates, thereby allowing modularity.
 Thus we can keep our configuration scripts in smaller files allowing reuse across various platforms.
 Subsequently helps in troubleshooting as the configurations become smaller and less complex as a result.

-## Lab Section 2 - Creating Composite Templates
+## Lab Section 2 - DNA Center Composite Template Preparation

 ### Step 1 - ***Create Composite Template***
 Within the project is a Composite Template, but the steps involved to create one are simple. **The next steps are optional**.